DNN

 -15% -10% -5% 0% 5% 10% 15%+

-Over the past 1047 weeks of data, DNN has crossed below its 200-week moving average 16 times.
+Over the past 1053 weeks of data, DNN has crossed below its 200-week moving average 16 times.
 On average, these episodes lasted 41 weeks.
-The average one-year return after crossing below was -3.8%, suggesting these dips have not historically been reliable buying opportunities for this stock.
+Historically, investors who bought DNN at the start of these episodes saw an average one-year return of +7.7%.

 Free cash flow has been declining.
 A deteriorating cash flow trend warrants extra scrutiny — the stock may be cheap for a reason.